Opening: Camp Moon River Camp Counselor

 Make the camp a fun place to be by actively participating in all activities as assigned.

 Physical Aspects of the Job

-Some physical requirements of a counselor position could be endurance including prolonged standing, some bending, stooping, walking long distances, jogging or running, hiking, climbing, and stretching; requires eye-hand coordination and manual dexterity to manipulate outdoor equipment and camp activities.
-Requires the ability to lift up to 50 lbs and a willingness to work irregular hours with daily exposure to the sun, heat, and bugs.
+Some physical requirements of a counselor position could be endurance including prolonged standing, some bending, stooping, walking, jogging or running, hiking, climbing, and stretching; requires eye-hand coordination and manual dexterity to manipulate outdoor equipment and camp activities; requires the ability to lift up to 50 lbs; willing to work irregular hours; and with daily exposure to the sun, heat, and bugs.